campa-consortium/lattice-standard/source/constructing-lattices.md

 :name: f:superposition

-Positioning of a line item (which may be a lattice element or BeamLine) with respect to a reference line item when there is an explicit placement component present.
-Assuming unreversed elements, a positive offset positions the item being positioned downstream of the `reference_item`.
+Positioning of a line item (which may be a lattice element or BeamLine) with respect to a "base" line item when there is an explicit placement component present.
+Assuming unreversed elements, a positive offset positions the item being positioned downstream of the `base_item`.
+The figure is drawn with the `from_point` and `to_point` having their default values of `EXIT_END` and `ENTRANCE_END` respectively and assuming that the line items are not reversed in orientation.
 ```

 By default,